ruhulsbu/NanoBLASTer/README.md

 Run NanoBLASTer with KMER=13, ANCHOR=45 and CLUSTERS=25 using default parameters at higher sensitivity:
 $ ./nanoblaster -r path/to/reference.fa -i path/to/reads.fa -o output -k13 -a45 -l25 -s
 ```
-* Do not use any additional parameters except input and output with -C10, -C25 or -C50
+* It is not recommended to use any additional parameters except input and output with C10, C25 or C50.
+But if we want to use additional parameters then we can add them after mentioning one of these sensitivity modes.

 ### Optimize configurations
 Edit the configurations in constant.h file to optimize NanoBLASTer alignment manually.
 Editing the following constants will have an overall impact on the alignment quality of NanoBLASTer: